The tablet brush settings is one of features that really sets a Wacom tablet (Intuos or Intuos Pro) apart from a mouse.

 This part of the brush settings tutorial will assume that you have a Wacom pen and tablet plugged into a USB port on your computer and that the drivers for the tablet are also installed.

-I will refer to the Wacom brand (Bamboo and Intuos) but there are other pen and tablet manufacturers whose products may work the same.
+I will refer to the Wacom brand (Intuos and Intuos Pro) but there are other pen and tablet manufacturers whose products may work the same.

 The following brush settings are accessed by putting a check mark next to the setting.
 The controls are accessed by clicking on the words next to the check mark so that it looks just like this ...